voideditor/void/CONTRIBUTING.md

 # Contributing to LineMage

 Welcome! 👋 This is a guide on how to contribute to LineMage.
-We want to make it as easy to contribute as possible, so if you have any questions or comments, reach out via email or Discord!
+We want to make it as easy as possible to contribute, so if you have any questions or comments, reach out via email or Discord!

 There are 3 main ways to contribute: